drhigh4444-code/Agentic-AI/README.md

 # Agentic-AI
-For new Agentic AI work
+Teaching labs for Applied Agentic AI — LLM internals, planning systems, and the ReAct pattern.